Mitchell, Clarkson push Jazz past Clippers 120-107 - WHIZ News

 Jazz: Bogdanovic was given a technical foul while on the bench as the third quarter was coming to a close. … The Jazz will look to take advantage of an upcoming schedule that has them playing seven consecutive games against teams that are under .500 in a run that goes through Jan.
 12.

 Clippers: Forward Montrezl Harrell was out because of an illness, missing his first game since Nov.
 2017.
-Last season, Harrell was one of 21 players in the NBA to play in all 82 games. … Clippers guard Patrick Beverley went to the locker room with a right wrist injury early in the third quarter but returned to the game.
+Last season, Harrell was one of 21 players in the NBA to play in all 82 games. … Beverley went to the locker room with a right wrist injury early in the third quarter but returned to the game.
+After the game, Rivers said he was still trying to find out the severity of the injury.

 UP NEXT